rexray/rexray/.docs/user-guide/docker-plugins.md

 capabilities | `CAP_SYS_ADMIN`

 #### Configuration
-The following environment variables can be used to configure the ScaleIO
+The following environment variables can be used to configure the EBS
 plug-in:

 Environment Variable | Description | Default | Required